 This is a very versatile gin.
 You can really have fun with the serves.

-Next is plain tonic with lemon, fresh root ginger and a chilli ring, ramping up the zing of the ginger and the heat of the chilli.
+Next we tried plain tonic with lemon, fresh root ginger and a chilli ring, ramping up the zing of the ginger and the heat of the chilli.

 I’m becoming a big fan of Eden Mill.
 Snap these Botanical Project Gins up while you can.
 They are not called Limited Release for nothing!